stevenxchung/Coursera-General-Courses/Coursera - Financial Markets by Yale/Week 01/week-1-notes.md

 - _Short Sales_:
   - Brokers can enable you to hold a negative quantity of a tradable asset: they borrow the security and sell it, escrow the proceeds, you receive the proceeds, owe the security
   - Short sales in the United States were briefly abolished in September 2008 for a list of 799 stocks

+### Lesson 4 Mini Quizzes

+- **The “equity premium puzzle:”**

+  - Defines the "equity premium” as equity returns minus bond returns
+  - Is supposed to reflect the relative risk of stocks compared to 'risk-free” government bonds

+- **In the Capital Asset Pricing Model (CAPM):**

+  - A stock cannot have an optimal holding value which is negative
+  - The optimal portfolio is on the “efficient portfolio frontier"

+- **The covariance between two assets is a measure of the degree to which these two assets move in tandem with each other.
+Which of the following is true?** When the covariance is negative, both assets tend to move in opposite direction.
+Hence, a negative covariance decreases the variance of your portfolio.